 I know this may sound obvious but one of the mistakes that I see people making is to get everything right except for the ring size.
 If you want your proposal ring to have a perfect fit when dropping the big question, you need to get this step done right.

-While rings can be resized if you purchased the wrong size, you would be at risk of losing the ring if it is too loose or an extremely uncomfortable tight fit if it is too small.
-It would also be a bummer for the recipient to part with a newly received ring for a rework right after the proposal.
+While rings can be resized if you purchased the wrong size, you would not want an extremely uncomfortable tight fit if it is too small or worst, to lose the ring if it is too loose.

 If you need tips to help you find the correct ring size while keeping it a secret, I have outlined some creative ways for you in this article.